tc39/proposal-ses/README.md

 [B.3.4](http://www.ecma-international.org/ecma-262/6.0/#sec-functiondeclarations-in-ifstatement-statement-clauses)
 non issues.
-It is unclear what `TheFrozenRealm`'s evaluators should specify regarding the remaining normative optional syntax in section B.1, but the syntax accepted by these evaluators, at least in strict mode, should probably be pinned down precisely by the spec.
+It is unclear what `TheFrozenRealm`'s evaluators should specify regarding the remaining normative optional syntax in section B.1.
+But the syntax accepted by these evaluators, at least in strict mode, should probably be pinned down precisely by the spec.

 Some of the elements of Annex B are safe and likely mandatory in